COORDINATION -2

 Small stones can sometimes be formed in the pelvic region of the kidney.

-– They form as a result of obstruction of urine flow on excess of certain chemicals in the blood stream
+– They form as a result of obstruction of urine flow or excess of certain chemicals in the bloodstream.

-– If a stone moves into the ureter, it causes severe of pain (Renal pain) which can be felt in the lower back to the grain, accompanied by vomiting sweating.
+– If a stone moves into the ureter, it causes severe pain (renal pain) which can be felt in the lower back to the groin, accompanied by vomiting and sweating.

 – There may also be blood in the urine.